MonkeyLogic

 Organization

 This structure is derived from the CORTEX (“Computerized Real-Time EXperiments”) software developed originally by Thomas White in the lab of Robert Desimone (formerly at the NIH, now at MIT) and in wide use by many other labs as well.
-This organization has two main benefits: 1) The timing file(s) can be written efficiently, so as to operate independently of the actual stimulus being presented on any particular trial, and 2) The explicit enumeration of all conditions structures and greatly facilitates data analysis.
+This organization has two main benefits: 1) The timing file(s) can be written efficiently, so as to operate independently of the actual stimuli being presented on any particular trial, and 2) The explicit enumeration of all conditions and block structures greatly facilitates data analysis.

 main menu